SpaceG/spaceg.github.io/_posts/2015-06-07-google-and-google-robots-and-run-a-robot.markdown

 [1.]
 Write to the Webmaster

 [2.]
-Write to the Host and their Provider to find out who is behind, (if you get a answer) if not, find out self with soem Tools :) !Whois LookUp, with your (Netzwerkdienstprogramm)
+Write to the Host and their Provider to find out who is behind, (if you get a answer) if not, find out self with some Tools :) !Whois LookUp, with your (Netzwerkdienstprogramm)

 [3.]
 Find a Lawyer in your Country and City

 [4.]
-Write to Google (if the can remove the content from their Index.)
+Write to Google (if they can remove the content from their Index.)

 [5.]
 Go to their Office.